basnijholt/nijho.lt/content/post/zfs-tenant/index.md

 3. I cannot read his data, because his keys stay at his house.
 4. He gets one dataset where he can create and remove nested datasets as he likes.
 5. That dataset has a size limit.
-6. Both of us keep using sanoid and syncoid.
+6. No new replication tool on either side: plain `zfs send` or syncoid.

 Until then his NAS runs TrueNAS, so whatever I built also had to work on a machine without NixOS.